spencertipping/caterwaul/README.md

 ### Using caterwaul this way

+  There are two ways to use caterwaul as a programming language.
+You can compile code from inside another Javascript process, which works because all caterwaul code is syntactically valid
+  Javascript code as well (note that the following example will work only if you've loaded `caterwaul.std.js` from the `build/` directory):

     var compiler = caterwaul(':all');         // :all means 'every macro you know about' var compiled = compiler(function () {